guidoism/opensource-architecture/README.md

 Collection of links, docs, ideas for designing and building awesome homes without much money.

-What is the cheapest *to-code* dwelling you can build in the United States?
-Are there absurd restrictions in place that make it difficult to have a dwelling in between a tent and a $100k house?
+* What is the cheapest *to-code* dwelling you can build in the United States?
+* Are there absurd restrictions in place that make it difficult to have a dwelling in between a tent and a $100k house?
+* What technological changes can reduce costs if we ok living with those changes?

 ## Similar Projects